Before you read on, check out our introduction to this series, An Insider’s Guide to the Beverage Industry.

-In 2012, two Minnesota hockey dads found themselves unsatisfied with the sugary energy drinks that their children were consuming for sports.
-From their concern, they designed an idea for a healthier, more natural substitute to sports drinks and named their creation Aspire.
-Aspire worked alongside Flavorman to develop a formula and brand that would not only appeal and attract consumers but would be a healthy alternative to well-known sports beverages.
+In 2012, two Minnesota hockey dads found themselves unsatisfied with the sugary energy drinks their children were consuming for sports.
+Seeking to fill this gap themselves, they came up with an idea for a healthier, natural substitute to sports drinks, appropriately naming their creation Aspire.
+Working alongside Flavorman, Aspire Beverage Co. sought to develop a beverage brand that would appeal and attract consumers, while providing a tasty, healthy alternative to other sports beverages.

 Unfortunately, the success of Aspire did not last long; the company went out of business in 2017.
-Even though you can no longer find Aspire on the shelf in your grocery store, there can be a lot of positive lessons to learn from the success and failure of this company.
-In the words of Flavorman owner and CEO David Dafoe, Aspire can teach us how to better manage and understand the cash flow within a company to uphold a product’s success.
+And even though you can no longer find Aspire on the shelf in your grocery store, there are positive lessons to learn from the success and failure of this company.
+In the words of Flavorman owner and CEO, David Dafoe, Aspire can teach us how to better manage and understand how cash flow within a company can impact a product’s success.

 Why did Aspire Beverage Co. come to Flavorman?

 When Aspire first came to us, they were very particular about having a natural product; they wanted to compete in that marketplace.
 When you have a beverage category that is dominated by so many big players, there are always distributors who are looking for new products to dispense because big companies use their own distributors.
 They believed their idea was an opportunity in two ways: they could supply smaller distributors or distributors who didn’t have a sports drink, and they could make their product natural.
 We put the product formula together, focusing on the technical side of the business.
 We spent time looking for ingredients that would be typical for a sports beverage, plus a little bit more, finding innovative, natural ingredient solutions that would help them address the very problem that inspired their drink idea in the first place.